Major John Geoffrey Appleyard, DSO, MC and Bar, RASC, CDO, SOE, SSRF and SAS.

 Bramley born Geoffrey is the subject of many books detailing his bravery from Dunkirk to West Africa and cross channel raids on Occupied France and the Channel Islands.

-Following service in the RASC, No. 7 Commando and No. 62 Commando (where he commanded the Small Scale Raiding Force) was the first Second in Command of The Second SAS Regiment/2SAS.
+Following service in the RASC, No. 7 Commando and No. 62 Commando (where he commanded the Small Scale Raiding Force) he was the first Second in Command of The Second SAS Regiment/2SAS.

 He was posted Missing in Action on 13 July 1943 (aged 26) near Sicily, Italy and his remains were never discovered.